puppylinux-woof-CE/woof-CE/initrd-progs/0initrd/README.txt

    If the boot succeeds to desktop this file is available as /initrd/tmp/bootinit.log
    update: this is always enabled by default.

-psavemenu=yes
-   Shows menu with pupsaves (if there is more than 1). psavemenu=X
+psavemenu=X
    Shows menu with the first X pupsaves (X=valid number) (if there is more than 1).
    Pupsave Backup creates snapshots for you to use later with this boot param.